-As an image consultant, I see so many women trapped by guilt, “what ifs,” and sentimental attachments to clothes that don’t serve them anymore.
-Detoxing your closet is a mindset shift as much as a practical task—and it can completely change how you feel about your wardrobe.
+The goal of a closet detox is partly to clear space, but mostly to make room for clothes that actually fit your style, body, and life right now.
+In my work as an image consultant, I meet countless women weighed down by guilt, "what ifs," and sentimental attachments to clothing that no longer serves them.
+Detoxing your closet is as much a mindset shift as a practical task, and it can completely change how you feel about your wardrobe.

 Reduce decision fatigue: Fewer, better pieces mean easier, quicker outfits every day.